 According to the Bureau of Labor Statistics, the occupations with the highest concentration of union workers include:

-- Education and library occupations: 37.2%
+- Education and library occupations: 33.8%

-- Construction and extraction occupations: 17.4%
+- Construction and extraction occupations: 17.1%

-- Installation maintenance and repair occupations: 16.7%
+- Installation maintenance and repair occupations: 15.1%

-- Transportation occupations: 16.1%
+- Transportation occupations: 14.5%

-- Production occupations: 13.4%
+- Production occupations: 11.9%

 Tips for Finding a Union Job

-Union workers have higher wages and more power to influence company leadership than non-union workers.
-Because of these factors, competition to enter the unions can be stiff, so you often need to spend a good deal of time networking with union members to get hired.
+Union workers have higher wages and more power to influence company leadership than non-union workers typically do.
+Because of these factors, competition to join a union can be stiff, so you may need to spend time networking with union members and representatives to get hired.

+Apply Directly to Companies Affiliated with Unions.
 One of the easiest ways to get a union job is to look for major employers and companies that work with unions already.
 You will typically find that information right on the company website or by inquiring with neighbors, family friends, members of your church group, and other contacts.

-It will be easier to gain access to an apprenticeship or union job if you have some experience in your target field.
-Consider working as a laborer or assistant for a local non-union trade worker in construction, plumbing or another area of interest to gain exposure, build some skills, and prove that you have a genuine interest in the field.
+Get Some Experience: It will be easier to gain access to an apprenticeship or union job if you have some experience in your target field.
+Consider working as a laborer or assistant for a local non-union trade worker in construction, plumbing, or another area of interest to gain exposure, build some skills, and prove that you have a genuine interest in the field.